mfreed7/declarative-shadow-dom/README.md

  I.e. should this be smart enough to attach a shadow root to the `<host>` element in this case?
 Or should this just result in a warning, and a “normal” template inside `<host>`?

+ My current thinking here is to just issue a warning and build a "normal" template.
+This seems to be the safest.

 2. What about a `<template>` containing a declarative shadow root?
 How should this work:

  ```html